Queen of the South 2 Dunfermline 2Saturday, 17th Dec 2016

 The match was in need of a much needed spark and a touch of flair from Lyle almost ignited it for the Doonhamers.
 The strikers back flick set up Dobbie for a crack at goal but his 16 yard shot went just wide right with Sean Murdoch at full stretch.

 Five minutes before the interval QOS took the lead.
-Anderson`s shot was deselected behind for a corner on the left and when that was sent over by Millar the ball ended up in the net.
-Brownlee was credited with heading the ball home from close range but it is more likely the ball went in off Lee Ashcroft.
+Anderson`s shot was deflected behind for a corner on the left and when that was sent over by Millar the ball ended up in the net.
+Brownlee was credited with heading the ball home from close range but the ball went in off Lee Ashcroft.
 1-0

 The attempts to get quickly back were led by McCabe whose shot from outside the box was saved.
 Moffat too had a chance from close range but that got blocked and in the dying minutes of the half Murdoch pulled off two great saves, one was at full stretch to deny Lyle and then Talbot made a telling clearance as well.